RohaanJohn/AlphaTrip/README.md

 # AlphaTrip
-A dynamic travel website (built using Django and HTML) to showcase various places.
+A django project to showcase various places.
-Contact page is also available in this website.
+Contact page, registration page, login page and logout page is also available in this dynamic website.
-The user generated data is stored in the postgresSQL integrated with Heroku.
+The user generated data is stored in the postgreSQL integrated with Heroku.
 This website is deployed in Heroku.